CodeMaster7000/Caller-ID-Information/README.md

 - Run `python3 CallerIDInfo.py` in your terminal if you have Mac/Linux.
 - Run `python CallerIDInfo.py` in your terminal if you have Windows.

+DISCLAIMER: I, CodeMaster7000, am not responsible for any damage related to the misuse of this product.